Backyard Ale House

-Wing flavors: Traditional is served every Tuesday.
+Traditional is served every Tuesday.
 Other flavors vary from week to week.
-Check out our previous reviews to see what we were served.
+Check out our previous reviews or head to their Facebook to see what they serve.

 I love Backyard Ale House.
 It is easily one of my favorites places to go in downtown Scranton for some great food and libations.
 They provide a huge selection of draft and bottled beer along with some outdoor seating in the back, hence the name of the place.
 There is nothing better than sitting outside on a warm summer evening enjoying food with friends.
 As The Wing Men, we provide a rating as though it was our first time there and, unfortunately for Backyard, this visit was mired in a series of bad events that dampened the overall experience for everyone in our party.
 I will say we had a bigger group with us this time, so I knew there was going to be a bit of a lag in food and drinks coming out.
 That wasn’t the problem though.
 Our server was unfriendly and unapologetic.
 They ran out of wings on their wing night, so a couple people had to cancel or reduce their orders, and when the wing orders did come out, there was a wrong order in the bunch.
 When told about the mistake, the server barely acknowledged the issue and still charged us for the wrong order.
 Other food orders came out wrong or didn’t arrive at all.
 Serniak and I ordered 25 wings, but due to the shortage of wings, had to reduce the order to 20.
 We were told the wings would be cheaper as a result.
 When the check came, it was still the full price.
 Eventually, when our server did come around again, we pointed out the issue.
 He said he would take a certain price off.
 When the new check arrived, it reflected less than what he indicated he would take off.
 Finally, when asked at the beginning to split checks, he said that wouldn’t be an issue.
 What this meant to him though was that he would bring us the full check and we would be the ones who would have to go through the check and write our individual orders on a separate piece of paper for them.
 Will I return to Backyard Ale House in the future?
 Absolutely!
 I understand this was an unfortunate, one time experience and future visits should be much better.